Denver Property Division Lawyers

-In a high-asset divorce, the division of liquid assets, property and business investments will often raise a number of hard questions.
-How will pensions and other employment benefits be valued and divided?
-Who keeps the family business or should it be sold?
-How should a vacation property or trust payments be split?
+In a divorce, the division of liquid assets, property, and business investments will often raise a number of hard questions:

-We have a number of experts and investigators on hand to thoroughly explore what your family owns and identify red flags that might indicate a scheme to hide valuables.
+We have a number of experts and investigators on hand to collaborate and thoroughly explore what your family owns and identify how to show its true value.
 Our tools include document requests as a start.
 When we identify potential issues, we may use a deposition or inspection to piece together a complete picture of your financial situation.

 - Underreporting income on tax returns